levicowan-noaa/ibtracs/README.md

 python setup.py install
 ```

 This will download the IBTrACS v4r00 CSV file from NCEI (URL will need updating when new dataset versions get released).
-The file will then get parsed, and an SQlite database will be created.
+The file will then get parsed, and an SQLite database will be created.
 This database is ~44MB in size, compared to the ~297MB CSV file, and much faster to read/parse.

 ## Usage in a Python script or interactive interpreter